kavikathiresan/AdvancePython/Handling/README.md

 # override
 add the data in same file and write it
 # Exception Handling
-Understaing the error and Try and except statements are used to catch and handle exceptions in Python.
+Understanding the error and Try and except statements are used to catch and handle exceptions in Python.